pdcalado/waste/README.md

-LANGS="en,es" # comma separated list of languages to transcribe BIN_PATH="/home/user/.local/bin" # path where the client script will be installed PATTERNS_FILE="/home/user/.waste-patterns.sed" # path to sed patterns file PROXY_REMOTE_ENDPOINT="192.168.1.10:29999" # remote host IP and port where proxy is listening
+LANGS="en,es" # comma separated list of languages to transcribe BIN_PATH="/home/user/.local/bin" # path where the client script will be installed PATTERNS_FILE="/home/user/.waste-patterns.sed" # path to sed patterns file WASTE_ENDPOINT="192.168.1.10:29999" # remote host IP and port where server is listening
 ```

 * Run `make install-client` (generates and installs client script)